 Where Gangaur Celebrate

 Gangaur is famous in the Indian state of Rajasthan.
-Along with it Gangaur is also celebrated with in Gujarat, West Bengal and Madhya Pradesh.
-Believed it or not in Kolkata has celebrated 100 years of Gangaur in year 2016.
+Along with it, Gangaur is also celebrated within Gujarat, West Bengal, and Madhya Pradesh.
+Believed it or not in Kolkata has celebrated 100 years of Gangaur in the year 2016.
 If you are planning to take part in this festival you better book your Hotels in Rajasthan from now.
-There are also many Kolkata Hotels that suites your pocket and enhance your stay.
+There are also many Kolkata Hotels that suits your pocket and enhance your stay.

 Read Also: Indian Events and Festivals to Enjoy in May

 Suggested Tour: 13 Nights 14 Days Cultural Rajasthan Tour

 What is the Onam Festival?